-Term Life Insurance is a very common insurance plan and this is different from Whole Life Insurance as it does not have a cash value and surrender value.
+Term Life Insurance is a common insurance plan and is different from Whole Life Insurance as it does not have a cash value and surrender value.

 A Term Life Insurance plan only provides a payout in the event of death, permanent disability and terminal illness.